go3three/CodeWarsTracker/README.md

 As a client looking for a Web based application (Tracker).
 > I want to send a reminder for applicants not making progress on Codewars.

+## Concept
+> Tracking the scores of prospect coding bootcamp applicants on CodeWars and send SMS
+> messages for idle users to help with the evaluation and decision making process later.

 ![alt text](http://imgh.us/Scan-Feb-27-10-47.jpg)